elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 <CloseAllAnswers />

-### Explain, what are the three types of bind techniques in JavaScript?
+### Explain the three types of binding techniques in JavaScript.

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, there are three types of binding techniques including Window, Implicit, and Explicit function binding.
+  <div><strong>Interview Response:</strong> In JavaScript, there are three types of binding techniques Window, Implicit, and Explicit function binding.
 </div>
   </div>
 </details>

 ---

-### Explain, what is explicit function binding is in JavaScript?
+### Explain what explicit function binding is in JavaScript.

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In JavaScript, there are three types of binding techniques including Window, Implicit, and Explicit function binding.
-Explicit binding forces a function call to bind to a particular context object, by using either call, apply, or bind.
-These are predefined JavaScript methods inherited by all function through the function prototype.
-Functions provide a built-in method bind that allows us to fix “this”.
-Binding is perfect solution for sealing the context to the proper object and not losing “this”.
+  <div><strong>Interview Response:</strong> Window, Implicit, and Explicit function binding are JavaScript's three types of binding strategies.
+Explicit binding compels a function call to bind to a specific context object by utilizing call, apply, or bind.
+These predefined JavaScript methods get passed down to all functions via the function prototype.
+Functions have a method bind that allows us to fix "this."
+Binding is the ideal option for tying the context to the correct object and preventing "this" from being lost.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />